Chocolate Cherry Hot Cross Buns

 Working with an enriched dough - This dough is enriched and has high hydration, which means it can be extremely sticky if not kneaded for long enough.
 It should become less sticky after the first proof, however I would recommend oiling the dough scraper and your hands while kneading and gently dust the dough with flour if it sticks to the bench too much.
 Be careful not to add too much flour or they will become tough.

 Yeast - Make sure you check the expiry date on your yeast.
 If your yeast isn’t active, the buns won’t rise.
-I find that storing my yeast in the fridge has the best results.
-It might take slightly longer to activate but will last for much longer.
+I find that storing my yeast in the freezer has the best results.
+It might take slightly longer to activate but will last for ages.